 The Biblical Studies program focuses on the study of the Christian Scriptures, religion, both theory and method, philosophy, and religions of the world.
 The purpose of the program is not only to educate students in the Christian religion, but also to explore the nature and function of the religious impulse.

 Students are prepared to enter theological seminaries or graduate schools of religion and philosophy in preparation for careers in the pastoral ministry, teaching, mission, or social work.
 Many graduates also enter the fields of law, business, the social sciences, and education.

-The Youth Ministry major incorporates aspects of many disciplines including Sociology, Psychology, Bible Religion, Spiritual Development, Physiology, Communications, Business, and HR Management.
+Youth Ministry program incorporates aspects of many disciplines including Sociology, Psychology, Bible Religion, Spiritual Development, Physiology, Communications, Business, and HR Management.
 King University recognizes the diverse skills necessary to succeed in this field and has developed a major that will thoroughly equip students for the challenges they will face working in churches, schools, or community agencies.

 Youth Ministry is offered in the following formats: